 The Credit for Service volunteer program assists students in an effort to promote volunteerism.
 The student must complete 90 hours of volunteer service on the KVCC campus or at an approved off-campus site.
 Tuition only for a 3-credit course will be applied in a subsequent semester.
-For more information, contact the Associate Dean of Student Success at (207) 453-5084 or the Credit for Service on our website at www.kvcc.me.edu
+For more information email kvccacademicaffairs@mainecc.edu or (207) 453-5128